 In my Tummy Bust, Sugar Drop, and Gutsy Yoga signature workshop series, I stress Ayurvedic diets.
 Not calories, but what is appropriate for you based on learnings from Ayurveda, as well as a myriad of modern nutritionists and integrative doctors.

-In Ayurveda, each person is unique.
 Furthermore, what might be appropriate for you to eat when you’re eight, isn’t necessarily what you should be eating when you’re 80.
-Likewise, with Ayurvedic diets you need to alter your intake based on the weather, and other external conditions.
+Likewise, with Ayurvedic diets, you need to alter your intake based on the weather and other external conditions.

 The yogic or Ayurvedic diets are based on consuming foods high in prana (life source) and sattvic (neutral, non-mood altering).
 So a box of cereal that’s been sitting in the cupboard for a year or so has little prana, hence, isn’t going to give you much fuel.

-Ayurvedic diets seek balance, in part, based on herbs and spices.
-For example, making your own tea with fennel, coriander and cumin seeds can be very soothing for many people.
-In the summer time, you may want to add fresh mint to your green juices or smoothies, whereas in the winter, cinnamon, black pepper, ginger and turmeric tea or golden milk may be more appropriate.
+For example, making your own tea with fennel, coriander, and cumin seeds can be very soothing for many people.
+In the summertime, you may want to add fresh mint to your green juices or smoothies, whereas in the winter, cinnamon, black pepper, ginger, and turmeric tea or golden milk may be more appropriate.

 At the same time, we need to realize that there are more and more food allergies and intolerances, most of which are to a few food groups, which are easy to avoid, especially if you’re following a yogic or vegan diet.